Miguel Vargas Player Props: Dodgers vs. Rockies

 Miguel Vargas At The Plate

-- Vargas is batting .201 with 14 doubles, three triples, seven home runs and 33 walks.
+- Vargas has 14 doubles, three triples, seven home runs and 34 walks while hitting .198.

-- Vargas has an RBI in 20 of 72 games this year, with multiple RBI in nine of them.
-He has also driven home three or more of his team's runs in one contest.
+- Vargas has an RBI in 20 of 73 games this year, with multiple RBI in nine of them.
+He has also driven in three or more of his team's runs in one contest.

-- In 40.3% of his games this year, he has scored at least once.
-And he's had three games with multiple runs (4.2%).
+- He has scored in 30 games this year (41.1%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.